 Rework

-Rework is a reuse workshop which sees thousands of items passed on to charities for resale.
+Rework is a reuse workshop which sees thousands of items passed on for resale.

 The workshop will accept the following items in good cosmetic condition: